xanzy/ssh-agent/README.md

 ## Limitations

-When compiled for Windows, it will only support [Pageant](http://the.earth.li/~sgtatham/putty/0.66/htmldoc/Chapter9.html#pageant) as the SSH authentication agent.
+When compiled for Windows, it will support [Pageant](http://the.earth.li/~sgtatham/putty/0.66/htmldoc/Chapter9.html#pageant) as the SSH authentication agent or Windows native SSH agent.

 ## Credits